 5 Types of Cutting in CNC Routing

-We can categories CNC routing into five types; drilling, male cuts, female cuts, cleanouts, and centre.
+We can categorize CNC routing into five types; drilling, male cuts, female cuts, online cutting, and cleanouts.

 Drilling cuts are inside the piece and it uses for the creation of holes for the exact size of bit used.

 2) Male Cuts/ Male Tool Paths